iperez-dev/iperez-dev/README.md

 **`Full-stack Software Developer / Web Designer`**

-- 🚢 I’m currently working as a full-stack software developer at BA
+- 🚢 I’m a full-stack software developer at BA
-- 🏅 Here is a link to my [Developer Portfolio](https://iperez-dev.netlify.app/)
+- 🏅 Here is a link to my [Portfolio](https://iperez-dev.netlify.app/)
-- 🌱 I’m currently diving deep into Ai technology
+- 🌱 I’m specialize in the MERN stack
 - 🏋 I’m looking to join an extraordinary engineering team

 ### 🧰 Languages and Tools